ig3/srf/README.md

 success recalling the card changes.
 And the ease factor changes how quickly the interval grows: from quite slowly (card ease factor around 1) to quite quickly (ease factors closer to 2 or more).

-##### Correct Factor

-The correct factor is based on the ease of 'mature' cards recently reviewed.

-It is adjusted to achieve an average of config.percentCorrectTarget (default 90%) 'correct' answers (i.e. not Again).

-The window for calculation of the correct factor is config.percentCorrectWindow (default 1 month).

-Mature cards are those with an interval greater than config.matureThreshold (default 21 days).

-The 'correct' factor is adjusted up or down according to whether the average percent correct is greater than or less than config.percentCorrectTarget (default 90%).

-It is adjusted slowly, only once per day.

 #### Easy